 Are you a Firefox user?
-If yes, you might have come across an instance where the browser suddenly freezes or hangs or crashes and closes down unexpectedly or collapses into a not responding mode.
+If yes, you might have come across an instance where the browser suddenly freezes or hangs and closes down unexpectedly or collapses into a not responding mode.

 Freezing or Hanging is a process where a program stops responding to a user’s input.
-A hang, or a freeze is different from a crash.
-A Crash ends the program, and the windows automatically shuts down.
+A hang or a freeze is different from a crash.
+A Crash ends the program, and the windows automatically shut down.
 The reasons can be many.
-It could the installation of incompatible themes, extensions or programming errors in plugins.
-I am suggesting below some troubleshooting steps which you could follow in case you find that your Firefox is giving you problems in Windows.
+It could include the installation of incompatible themes, extensions, or programming errors in plugins.
+I am suggesting some troubleshooting steps which you could follow in case you find that your Firefox is giving you problems in Windows.

-Clear Firefox Browser Cache, History and Download History
+1] Clear Firefox Browser Cache, History & Download History

-- Files take longer to download as the download history builds up.
-To fix up this freeze, go to Firefox menu, then ‘Downloads’ and click on ‘Clear List’ to clear the Download History.
+Files take longer to download as the download history builds up.
+To fix up this freeze, click on the Downloads icon or press Ctrl+J. , go to the Firefox menu, then ‘Downloads’ and click on ‘Clear Downloads’ to clear the Download History List.

 You could also consider using CCleaner to clear up your entire Firefox Cache, etc.

-My next suggestion would be for you to switch Firefox to Safe-mode and check out if you have any bad add-ons installed.
+My next suggestion would be for you to open Firefox to Safe Mode and check out if you have any bad add-ons installed.
 If the Firefox browser freezes without any warning when you type something or click on a button link, close all the tabs and start Firefox in Safe mode.

-- Next, go to Tools > Add-ons and disable each one, one after the other and try to find out the culprit.
-If you are able to identoify the offending add-on or extension or toolbar, uninstall it.
+Next, open Firefox Menu and select Add-ons (Or press Ctrl+Shift+A).
+Here you can disable or manage Firefox add-ons.
+Disable each one, one after the other, and try to find out the culprit.
+If you can identify the offending add-on or extension or toolbar, uninstall it.

 - If you are facing freezing or experiencing a delay while starting Firefox, you might want to check out if your Adobe Flash, Java plugins are up-to-date.
 Some versions did cause Firefox to freeze or crash.
 This page will tell you which version of Adobe Flash, you have installed.